apostrophecms-legacy/apostrophe-backup/README.md

 Great, you have backups.
 How do you restore your site in the event your VPS turns into a jar of Folger's Crystals, or your client asks you to undo a nasty mistake in their database?

+### Using restore.php

+The easiest way is to use the provided `restore.php` script.
+This script assumes that you have a development environment in which you have a working copy of the website, and you wish to restore the database and `data/a_writable` and `web/uploads` folders from a backup to that environment, so you can test them and then sync content up to a production server.

+To use this script, first create a `restore-config.php` file in the same folder with `restore.php` and populate it with the right username, hostname and path so that `rsync` commands can find your backups on the server you're backing up to:

+    <?php
+    $rsync = 'backupuser@mybackupserver.com:/usr/local/remote-backups';

+Now `cd` into your project folder and invoke the script.
+To restore last night's backup, you just need the folder name you backed it up under, as you specified in `config.php`.
+Usually this is the production hostname:

+    php /path/to/restore.php mysite.com

+If the folder does not exist `restore.php` will provide a helpful list of folders that do exist.

+To restore a backup from one day ago, use:

+    php /path/to/restore.php mysite.com daily 1

+To restore a backup from two weeks ago, use:

+    php /path/to/restore.php mysite.com weekly 2

+Now test your site in your local development environment and make sure all is well.
+When you are satisfied, you can push it up to your new production server.
+Configure that server as you normally would, `apostrophe:deploy production prod` to push the code there, then use `project:sync-content frontend dev to prod@production` to push the content there.

+### Restoring manually

+We use restore.php.
+But if you want to restore directly to a new production server, that's not very hard to do either.

 In `/usr/local/remote-backup/a1.5/daily/myclient.com/0/files`, you'll find the latest backup of myclient.com's Symfony project folder.
 Restore that